anujnaRao/PythonCodes/README.md

   Global Scope is when a variable is assigned and used throught the program

   But in Python same variable used inside and outside the function acquires different scopes

+# List
+- [] is the representation of list
+- It is can unordered, can contain duplicates and can have any type of values in it